Elevé Cosmetic Surgery logo

 For patients with suspected lipedema: a careful evaluation, with referrals to lipedema specialists when surgical intervention is indicated.
 Elevé Cosmetic Surgery is dedicated to providing patients with realistic expectations and the right treatment path — even when that means recommending a different specialist for a specific stage of care.

 Want to learn more about the surgeon writing this article?
-Read Dr. Gevork Tatarian's full bio or call (786) 305-7548 to schedule an in-person consultation in Coral Gables.
+Read Dr. Gevork Tatarian's full bio or call (786) 305-7548 to schedule an in-person consultation in Davie.

 Frequently Asked Questions